 Roommates

 You're moving away from home and you've got a lot of new experiences ahead.
 One of those new experiences might be living with a roommate.
+In fact, far more students arrive at college without having a roommate experience than those who did.

 This page has a number of helpful tips for those of you living with a roommate in a double room or one of our suites where you could have multiple students in your living area.
 These suggestions help you navigate the new environment of community living in a residence hall.